 CPC leadership sets out economic priorities for 2nd half of 2024

-BEIJING, July 30 (Xinhua) -- The Communist Party of China (CPC) leadership held a meeting on Tuesday to analyze the current economic situation and set out priorities for the second half of this year.
+BEIJING, July 31 (Xinhua) -- The Political Bureau of the Communist Party of China (CPC) Central Committee held a meeting on July 30 to analyze the current economic situation, make arrangements for economic work in the second half of the year, and review "Certain Provisions on Rectifying Pointless Formalities to Reduce Burdens on the Grassroots."
+Xi Jinping, general secretary of the CPC Central Committee, presided over the meeting.

-Xi Jinping, general secretary of the CPC Central Committee, presided over the meeting of the committee's Political Bureau.
+It was noted at the meeting that since the beginning of this year, under the strong leadership of the CPC Central Committee with Comrade Xi Jinping as its core, all regions and departments have risen to difficulties and taken proactive actions to deepen reform and opening up, strengthen macro regulation, and effectively respond to risks and challenges.
+As a result, the overall economic recovery and growth has been stable, and the upward trend has continued.
+The cultivation of new growth drivers and strengths has accelerated, high-quality development has been steadily promoted, and the overall social situation has remained stable.

-The country's economy has been generally stable and made progress since the start of this year, according to an official statement released after the meeting.
+It was pointed out at the meeting that the unfavorable conditions brought about by changes in the external environment have increased.
+There is a lack of effective domestic demand, economic growth shows signs of disparities, and there are still risks and hidden dangers in key areas, and difficulties in the transformation from old growth drivers to new ones.
+These are problems in the process of development and transformation.
+On the one hand, we must have a strong sense of preventing risks and prepare for worst-case scenarios to proactively respond to challenges.
+On the other hand, we must maintain firm strategic resolve, have greater confidence in development, and be optimistic about the bright prospects of the Chinese economy.

 Photos